web3-authn/tatchi/docs/cloudflare-github-actions-setup.md

    > Note: Having duplicate identical CORP headers is harmless; the root cause is the header missing on the live response, not the duplication itself.

+6. **Console shows `[PasskeyManager] No iframeWallet.walletOrigin configured…` inside the wallet host**
+   - Symptom: After the wallet iframe boots, the wallet console logs `No iframeWallet.walletOrigin configured.
+The wallet iframe will share the host origin…`.
+   - Explanation: The wallet bundle intentionally clears `iframeWallet.walletOrigin` when it runs on its own origin (e.g., `https://wallet.example.com`).
+This prevents it from treating itself as an embedded client.
+As long as the iframe is actually served from the dedicated wallet origin, this message is expected and safe to ignore.
+   - Action: None required unless you intentionally run the wallet on the same origin as the parent app.

 ### Debug Commands
 ```bash
 # Test Wrangler connection